viamrobotics/docs/docs/mobility/motion/_index.md

 ### ListPlanStatuses

-Returns the status of plans created by MoveOnGlobe requests that are executing OR are part of an execution which changed it state within the a 24HR TTL OR until the robot reinitializes.
+Returns the plan statuses created by [`MoveOnGlobe`](/mobility/motion/#moveonglobe) calls that are executing OR are part of an execution which changed it state within the a 24HR TTL OR until the robot reinitializes.

 All repeated fields are in time ascending order.